 Wheel hubs and brakes, Timbren suspension, jacks, hitches, and other components not manufactured by Off Grid Trailers

 Our wheel hubs and brakes and the Timbren Suspension are coated by their respective manufacturers.
 The quality of these coatings is acceptable, but if improved cosmetics are desired, these parts can be treated with the same paint as the trailer frame.
 A wire brush can be used to dust off any loose, flaking paint.
-It's recommended a light layer of heavy-duty primer go on first, followed by Eastwood chassis paint (as mentioned above,) or any good quality high build, high solids equivalent product.
+It's recommended a light layer of heavy-duty primer go on first, followed by Eastwood chassis paint (as mentioned above) or any good quality high build, high solids equivalent product.
 Another method of treatment for jack parts or moving parts that may experience paint spalling is to use a wire brush or steel wool and WD-40 (or similar) to clean off any surface corrosion.
 WD-40 contains oils and solvents which help clean parts and then protect them.
 The downside to this is that the treated parts tend to attract some dirt - so you'll need to keep on it.

-Fabtech Suspension
+Evolution Suspension

-The Fabtech suspension control arms are steel and are powder coated orange.
+The Evolution suspension control arms are steel and are powder coated orange.
 The quality of this coating is as durable as it gets, but nothing is indestructible!
 If during use the arms are damaged by stones, rocks or other debris, the best and only reasonable treatment would be a light sanding with 200 grit paper, followed by matching spray paint.
 Auto body shops can typically mix up spray cans in custom colors.

 Uncoated aluminum parts, bronze bushings, various other components